Vermicelli: History

+Vermicelli-like pasta have likely existed since at least the 13th century in Al-Andalus and North Africa.
+Arabic texts from Morocco mention Jews in Fez specializing in the trade of fidaws and itriyya, which were types of vermicelli or "at least string-like" pasta.

 In 14th-century Italy, long pasta shapes had varying local names.
 Barnabas de Reatinis of Reggio notes in his Compendium de naturis et proprietatibus alimentorum (1338) that the Tuscan vermicelli are called orati in Bologna, minutelli in Venice, fermentini in Reggio, and pancardelle in Mantua.

-The first mention of a vermicelli recipe is in the book De arte Coquinaria per vermicelli e maccaroni siciliani (The Art of Cooking Sicilian Macaroni and Vermicelli), compiled by the famous Maestro Martino da Como, unequalled in his field at the time and perhaps the first celebrity chef, who was the chef at the Roman palazzo of the papal chamberlain (camerlengo), the Patriarch of Aquileia.
+The first mention of a vermicelli recipe is in the book De arte Coquinaria per vermicelli e maccaroni siciliani (The Art of Cooking Sicilian Macaroni and Vermicelli), compiled by Martino da Como, unequalled in his field at the time and perhaps the first celebrity chef, who was the chef at the Roman palazzo of the papal chamberlain (camerlengo), the Patriarch of Aquileia.
 In Martino's Libro de arte coquinaria, there are several recipes for vermicelli, which can last two or three years (doi o tre anni) when dried in the sun.

-Vermicelli in other countries

-Middle East and East Africa

-Vermicelli, called shaʿīriyya (شعيرية) in Arabic, is used in one of the most common ways of cooking rice in Egypt and the Levant.
-The vermicelli is browned by frying it with oil or butter, then rice and water are added.

-In Somalia, it is used in a sweet dish called cadriyad, originating from the Yemeni ʿaṭriyah (عطرية).
-The vermicelli is browned by frying it with butter, then water, sugar, and cardamom are added until it has softened slightly.
-The dish is similar to the Indian sheer khurma; however, no milk or cream is added.
-Bananas can also be added on top.
-It is usually eaten as a dessert or as a side-dish with Somali spiced rice dishes.

-Cadriyad is also a common dessert in certain parts of Ethiopia, particularly in the Arab-influenced Harar-ghe region, where it is known as attriya and is served cold, often with a thin layer of custard on top.
+Regional varieties